persquare/CalvinScript.tmbundle/README.md

 # CalvinScript.tmbundle
 A [CalvinScript][1] bundle for TextMate2

-## Installation
-Clone the repository and move the CalvinScript bundle to `~/Library/Application\ Support/TextMate/Bundles/`, or create a symlink from TextMate's bundle directory to the cloned repository:

-    cd ~/Library/Application\ Support/TextMate/Bundles/
-    ln -s path/to/CalvinScript.tmbundle .

 ## Introduction

 The CalvinScript bundle provides a few tools for working with CalvinScript in TextMate 2, most notably: